 Dallas vs. Houston

 H-Town vs. The Big D. Texans vs. Cowboys.
 Rockets vs. Mavericks.
 Houston Rodeo vs. Texas State Fair.
 Though only separated by 240 miles, the long-standing rivalries between Dallas and Houston are historic and intense.
 Dallasites accuse Houston of being the arm pit of Texas, while Houstonians assert that Dallas is nothing more than the gaudy and petulant little brother.
 But who wins the title of best (or worst) drivers?

 Surprisingly, the two cities have more similarities than differences when it comes to driving.
 They're both in the middle of the pack – not too bad, but not too great.
-Dallas drivers rank as the 9th worst drivers overall, while their southern brothers occupy the 11th spot.
+Dallas drivers rank as the 9th worst drivers overall, while Houston drivers are the 9th worst.
 The resemblance is evident with nearly-identical rankings in accidents, citations, and DUIs.
 Dallas drivers are more lead-footed than Houston, as their 1.67 percent speeding ticket rate loses to Houston's 1.36 percent rate.

 People in Dallas and Houston can argue about plenty, but there's not much to disagree about when it comes to which city has better drivers.

 Texas is football country.
 Friday night at a Texas high school stadium is unlike anywhere else in the country.
 Cowboys stadium is perhaps the most grandiose stadium in North America.
 With 12 D1 college football programs in Texas, more than any other state, the collegiate rivalry runs deep.

 Good news, football fans; now you can argue about more than just which team is better on the field.
 Four cities with notable colleges are among our 20 worst driving cities: